rxaviers/cldr-data-npm/README.md

 [Application Example]: https://github.com/rxaviers/cldr-data-npm/tree/example-application
 [cldr.js]: https://github.com/rxaviers/cldrjs

+### For applications

+On the `package.json` of your applications, define its CLDR data dependency by using the *dependencies* or *devDependencies*property.

+    "dependencies": {
+      "cldr-data": "26",
+      "libraries-that-use-cldr-data": "x"
+    }

-### Locale coverage
+#### Locale coverage

-By default, the locale coverage installed is `core`, which Unicode defines as the top tier languages and is equivalent to the `json.zip` content.
-There exists two solutions to get the full coverage: either by setting the environmental variable `CLDR_COVERAGE` to `full` or define the coverage in your `package.json`.
+By default, the locale coverage installed is **core**, which Unicode defines as the top tier languages and is equivalent to the `json.zip` content.
+There are two ways to modify the installation and get the **full** coverage instead.

-#### Environmental variable
-In this example we are installing `cldr-data` by setting the `CLDR_COVERAGE` to `full`:
+*Use the environment variable `CLDR_COVERAGE`*

+On the command line, set the locale coverage using the environment variable.

 ```
 $ CLDR_COVERAGE=full npm install
 ```

-#### package.json
-Define your coverage by setting the property `cldr-data-coverage` in your `package.json:
+*Use the package.json `cldr-data-coverage` property*

+On the `package.json` of you application, set the locale coverage using the `cldr-data-coverage` property.

 ```
 {
   ...